 Pursuant to the FDIA, the federal banking agencies have adopted regulations setting forth a five-tier system for measuring the capital adequacy of the financial institutions they supervise.
-At December 31, 2021 and 2020, the Company and the Bank had capital levels that exceeded both the regulatory well-capitalized guidelines and all internal capital ratio targets.
-The Company has elected the option to temporarily delay the effects of CECL on regulatory capital for two years, followed by a three-year transition period.
+At December 31, 2022 and 2021, the Company and the Bank had capital levels that exceeded both the regulatory well-capitalized guidelines and all internal capital ratio targets.
+Upon adoption of ASU 2016-13 on January 1, 2020, the Company elected the option to temporarily delay the effects of CECL on regulatory capital for two years, followed by a three-year transition period.
 See Note 13 to the consolidated financial statements for more information about the Company's and the Bank's regulatory capital ratios.

 We believe we are well positioned, from a capital perspective, to withstand a severe downturn in the economy.
 We continue to evolve our stress testing framework and adapt it to evolving macro-economic conditions as necessary.
 The majority of our commercial portfolio is subject to quarterly stress test analysis.
-On an annual basis, we also run a rigorous stress test of our entire balance sheet and, where applicable, we incorporate considerations for evolving macro-economic themes.
-The most recent balance sheet wide stress test was performed in mid-2021 for the portfolio as of December 31, 2020 using the 2021 DFAST severely adverse scenario.
-The results of this stress test projected regulatory capital ratios in excess of all well capitalized thresholds in the severely adverse scenario.
+On an annual basis, we also run a rigorous stress test of our entire balance sheet incorporating the Fed's CCAR scenarios as well as additional idiosyncratic scenarios reflective of evolving macro-economic themes.